SuryaPrabhas1245/EvaMaria/README.md

 * `LOG_CHANNEL` : A channel to log the activities of bot.
 Make sure bot is an admin in the channel.
 ### Optional Variables
 * `PICS`: Telegraph links of images to show in start message.( Multiple images can be used seperated by space )
+* `FILE_STORE_CHANNEL`: Channel from were file store links of posts should be made.Separate multiple IDs by space
 * Check [info.py](https://github.com/suryaprabhas1245/evamaria/blob/master/info.py) for more